 How does the Iron Max Plus work?

-This chlorine solution thoroughly mixes into your well water and fills your pressure tank with the appropriate concentration of chlorine to oxidize iron, iron bacteria, manganese, sulfur gas & bacteria, and tannins.
+The solution mixture thoroughly mixes into your well water and fills your pressure tank with the appropriate concentration of chlorine or peroxide to oxidize iron, iron bacteria, manganese, sulfur gas & bacteria, and tannins.
 Your existing pressure tank serves as a contact tank to ensure efficient contact time with these contaminants, which eliminates the need for another piece of equipment!
 When there is a demand for water, treated water from your pressure tank will then enter the Iron Max system plumbed right after your bladder tank, effectively removing the oxidized contaminants.
 Our free post carbon filter is installed after the Iron Max to remove any residual chlorine left in your water, so you don't even know it was there!

 Read more about how the Iron Max system works at the respective blog post found HERE!